-“Ah shucks,” he murmured.
+“Ah shucks,” he murmurs.

-“”S’cool,” I said.
-“But Tom will come and git in, too.
+“”S’cool,” I say, “but Tom’ll come and git in, too.
 Ruin the party.”

-He shook his head.
-“What a trip.”
+He shakes his head.
+“You’re a trip.”

 “Where to today, Jose?”
-Tom grinned.
+Tom grins.

 “Off to Alligator Alley.
 Off to meet the Wizard, the Wonderful Gator of Oz.”

-“Y’all don’ts jist hate gators.
-You’s afraid of gators, and snakes, an’ spiders, an’ everythin’.”
+“Y’all don’t jist hate gators.
+You’s afraid of gators…. and snakes, an’ spiders, an’ everythin’.”

 “I ain’t afraids.”

-“Stop,” I whispered.
+“Stop,” I whisper.
 “Yer makin’ a spectacle.”

-He panted, “A what–a-call?”
+He pants, “A what–a-call?”

-“That’s my spectacle?” he laughed.
+“That’s my spectacle?” he laughs.